 JUnit Test Setup

-JUnit, being one of the pioneers in the Java testing world, has a set of annotations that help in initializing and tearing down tests.
+JUnit, being one of the most used Java frameworks, has a set of annotations that help in initializing and tearing down tests.
 These are:

 @BeforeEach